hkurokawa/code-review-as-journey/part2.md

 - Understand the background of the problem and check how it is solved

+^ So I'm gonna dig a little deeper into each steps.
-^ First of all let's check if the content was written using the template.
+First of all let's check if the content was written using the template.
 If there is something you don't understand, don't hesitate to ask reviewee it.
 It's usual for people to forget writing some details.